re-nft/docs/front/docs/Getting-started/rental-use-cases.md

 # Rental Use Cases

 This is just a small list of all the endless possibilities of NFT rentals.
-We are very excited for the creative ideas of the web3 community to leverage the reNFT rental protocol!
+We are very excited about the creative ideas of the web3 community to leverage the reNFT rental protocol!

 ## Gaming assets